 Found along the Lake Tahoe Loop Nevada Road Trip

 Wouldn't be caught dead in a natural-bottomed tub with a buncha damn hippies in off-grid Nevada?
 A visit to David Walley's proves you really can have it all when it comes to this "adventure sport".
 Nestled in the foothills of Genoa—Nevada's Oldest Settlement—is one amazing property for those treat-yo-self types of bathers out there.
 You see, the property has just about as much fascinating history and tenure as Steamboat, and today, has managed to attract the luxury-seekers for more than 150 years now.
 Check in for the day—or weekend, if you're honestly going to do this thing right—and indulge in what started as and continues to be the most opulent hot springs resort hotel around.
 It's fun to imagine Pony Express Riders—whose route ran right past this historic bath-house—the blue bloods embarking on regular stagecoach routes through the area, or celebs like Clark Gable and Carole Lombard taking a dip in these legendary waters.
-Today, you can bask in that very same glamour, except with your own private villa, upscale provisions, a positively posh day spa, and of course a relaxing respite in the same waters that have hailed the haughty since 1862.
+Today, you can bask in that very same glamour, except with your own private villa, upscale provisions, a positively posh soaking experience, and of course a relaxing respite in the same waters that have hailed the haughty since 1862.

 SIMMER DOWN, PIONEER STYLE